reabiliti/aroundrails/_posts/rails/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 sudo apt-get update
 sudo apt-get install git-core curl zlib1g-dev build-essential libssl-dev libreadline-dev libyaml-dev libsqlite3-dev sqlite3 libxml2-dev libxslt1-dev libcurl4-openssl-dev software-properties-common libffi-dev nodejs yarn
 ```

 Next we're going to be installing Ruby using one of three methods.
-Each have their own benefits, most people prefer using rbenv these days, but if you're familiar with rvm you can follow those steps as well.
-I've included instructions for installing from source as well, but in general, you'll want to choose either rbenv or rvm.
+Each have their own benefits, most people prefer using
+rbenv these days, but if you're familiar with rvm you can follow those steps as well.
+I've included instructions for
+installing from source as well, but in general, you'll want to choose either `rbenv` or `rvm`.

 Choose one method.
 Some of these conflict with each other, so choose the one that sounds the most interesting to you, or go with my suggestion, rbenv.